 3. Other responsibilities/works: If your students have other responsibilities to carry out outside school, it may become a reason for their misbehavior.
 Thus, these students will have other things to worry about and this may limit the attention they give to classroom activities and tasks.

-For example, heavy work schedule, relationships and/or financial problems may force your students to misbehave.
+For example, a heavy work schedule, relationships, and/or financial problems may force your students to misbehave.
 These responsibilities will put much pressure on students to misbehave.

-Therefore, you need to understand and be aware of these behavioral tendencies in order to help your students to cope with the classroom environment.
+Therefore, you need to understand and be aware of these behavioral tendencies to help your students cope with the classroom environment.

 How to Deal with Student Misbehavior